vaibhavsagar/git-yourself-out-of-trouble/presentation.md

 - **git reflog** - Manage reflog information (uhhh...)

+# Git Bisect

+- **git bisect** -  Use binary search to find the commit that introduced a bug

 # Git Fsck

 - **git fsck** - Verifies the connectivity and validity of the objects in the database